ahamed-sha/my-projects/README.md

 # my-projects
-Top projects that I have done from simple programs like
+Top projects that I have done.
+From simple programs like hangman to full stack web blog.